copernicus-mogley/zkav.club/opportunities/README.md

 ### Post-production

-These skills matter, but for now they’re funding-dependent and more occasional while we prioritize getting source material safely published and documented.
-If you join this skill network, expect lighter and less predictable volume for now.
+These skills matter.
+For now they’re funding-dependent and more occasional while we prioritize getting source material safely published and documented.

 * **Editing:** Long-form edits.
 (Example: one full talk or one full conversation, cleaned up and ready to publish.)